Privacy Notice

 - Where a formal court order has been issued;

-- Solicitors or Insurers might ask for records or a medical report, your signed consent is needed in this case.
+- Solicitors or Insurers might ask for records or a medical report, with your consent;

-You may be receiving care from other people as well as the NHS:
+You may be receiving care from other people as well:

 - Social Services